MSK998/MSK998.github.io/src/blog/2022/hello-world.md

 Professionally, I'm a .NET developer, right now I work on mainly legacy code with the likes of ASP.NET WebForms as the framework.
 I also work with a touch of MVC here and there too.

+I hope that this blog will help you build a project, or answer a question that you might have when building something.